MicrosoftDocs/biztalk-docs/his/core/host-print-service-character-translation-table-format1.md

 ---
 description: "Learn more about: Host Print Service Character Translation Table Format"
-title: "Host Print Service Character Translation Table Format1 | Microsoft Docs" ms.custom: ""
+title: "Host Print Service Character Translation Table Format1" ms.custom: "" ms.date: "11/30/2017"
-ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: e5f73877-5ff9-4f46-9dcc-8d8b90f8f1aa
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Host Print Service Character Translation Table Format
 The character translation table that can be used by the custom code page option of Host Print service is a 512-byte file, split into two 256-byte regions.
 Bytes 0255 are the mapping bytes for data from the host; bytes 256511 map data to the host.